-Look, I get what you're thinking - how is it possible that an artist is working when staring out the window or sitting in a cafe watching the world go by?
-There's no way to put this on paper.
-The fact of the matter is that it's true, and not only that but in fact the artist is probably working longer hours than you are when sitting at your desk.
-The artist can't shut off.
-From the moment I wake up to the moment I close my eyes at night I am thinking about art, even when I'm teaching English to my business students.
-Even when doing that very logical activity I am thinking about my paintings, my projects, my ideas, my past, my present, and my future.
-Artists believe that there's art in everything, and that's what I see when go through my day.
+Look, I get what you’re thinking – how is it possible that an artist is working when sitting in a café watching the world go by?
+There’s no way to put this on paper, but it’s true.
+Not only that but the artist is probably working longer hours than you when sitting at your desk.
+The artist can’t shut off.
+I am thinking about art from the moment I wake up to the moment I close my eyes at night, even when I’m teaching English to my business students.
+I think about my paintings, my projects, my ideas, my past, my present, and my future all the time.
+Artists believe that there’s art in everything.
 This is every day, seven days a week, 365 days per year.
 It never shuts off, and I like that.
 In fact I love it.
 It defines me.

 But this doesn’t answer how the artist puts in as many productive hours as the corporate worker does.
 Look, the corporate world wants you to believe that creativity needs reserve time to shut off the logical world.
 This is true to some extent, but there is also a very large hole in this argument.
 In order to “reserve time” then the opposite must be true.
 If one reserves time then one must also have “unreserved time.”
 This latter part of the equation is not productive to the artist, as I noted above about not being able to shut off art.
 In order for the artist to be productive he or she must not have any time that is “not reserved.”
 An artist dedicates all time toward art.